How to Customize a Tesla & What It Will Cost You in 2023?

 Customizing your brake calipers is another affordable way to enhance the looks of any Tesla model.
 You can buy brake caliper covers in many different colors and styles, costing you between $100 and $300.

-However, I see a lot of owners complaining about the quality of the covers.
-Therefore, I’ll recommend having them painted or powder coated.
+However, many Tesla Model 3 owners are complaining about the quality of the covers, so I had mine powder-coated.
+You can either do that or have them panted.
 This way, you can also add a custom logo of your choice.

 Wheels Powder Coating